Chemical Dependency Treatment

 Inpatient care provides timely, thorough medical treatment for symptoms you may notice as you start using less of an addictive drug or alcohol.
 During your stay, you’ll receive psychotherapy, medication and other services that help you begin to function better.

 Partial Hospital Program

-Our Partial Hospital Program benefits you if you suffer from co-occurring (dual diagnosis) disorders—meaning you experience both a substance abuse disorder and a mental health disorder.
+Our Partial Hospital Program benefits you if you suffer from co-occurring (dual diagnosis) disorders—meaning you experience both a substance abuse disorder and a mental health problem.
 You’ll take part in several therapy sessions daily, and then return home.
 Your therapist may recommend this option as an alternative or follow-up program to inpatient treatment.